 History Of Wine In Monterey

-We have the Franciscan friars to thank for California’s wine.
-They planted the first grapes (for sacramental use) in the 1770s near Monterey’s Soledad and San Antonio missions.
+California’s wine is thanks to the Franciscan friars.
+In the 1770s, they planted the first grapes (for sacramental use) near Monterey’s Soledad and San Antonio missions.

-The commercial wine industry began in 1919, when Lucius Charles Tamm, planted Chenin Blanc and other grapes at what’s now Chalone Vineyard.
+The commercial wine industry began in 1919 when Lucius Charles Tamm planted Chenin Blanc and other grapes at Chalone Vineyard.

 But it was in 1960 that the area garnered serious attention.
-The University of California at Davis published a report classifying grape-growing districts by climate and Monterey was classified as Region I and II, on par with the world-class regions of Napa, Sonoma, Burgundy, and Bordeaux.
+The University of California at Davis published a report classifying grape-growing districts by climate.
+Monterey was classified as Region I and II, on par with the world-class regions of Napa, Sonoma, Burgundy, and Bordeaux.

-Some early adopters are among the region’s best-known wineries where you can do a Monterey wine tasting including Wente, Mirassou, and J. Lohr.
+Some early adopters are among the region’s best-known wineries, including Wente, Mirassou, and J. Lohr, where you can do a Monterey wine tasting.

-Having read about the California wine regions you’ll recall that there are essentially five main AVAs – North Coast, Sierra Foothills, Inland Valleys, Central Coast, and Southern — across the state.
+Having read about the California wine regions, you’ll recall that there are essentially five main AVAs across the state: North Coast, Sierra Foothills, Inland Valleys, Central Coast, and Southern.

 How Many Wineries Are In Monterey Country?

 The answer is a lot!
-Today there are more than 350 vineyards and 82 bonded wineries across Monterey County.
-So this question is not where to go for Monterey wine tasting but how to go about it.
+There are over 350 vineyards and 82 bonded wineries across Monterey County today.
+So, this question is not about where to go for a Monterey wine tasting but how to go about it.

 What Makes Monterey Wine Unique